You heard my laugh, while my heart sung a sweet song.

 Just finished cooking, I ladled a small bowlful of the lentil soup.
 Rather than wait until properly sitting and consuming like a lady, I stood and held my hour-and-a-half creation and now — too eager, too hungry — I demanded a taste.

-I slammed the bowl back onto the table and stepped back, while a bridge of tears formed along my lower lashes.
+A bridge of tears formed along my lower lashes.

 No, the soup wasn’t bad; actually, the soup tasted great.
 (Thank you, Jamie Oliver!)
 But it was hot.
 Like, beyond “Fuck, is my tongue okay?” hot and more toward, “Do I still have a fucking tongue?!!??!111” hot.